InertExpert2911/Contextual_Article_Writer/README.md

 Writing compelling, well-structured articles often begins with gathering information from various sources – web pages, reports, documents.
 Translating this raw context into a coherent narrative with a logical flow requires significant effort in synthesis and outlining before the actual writing even begins.

-The **Contextual Article Writer** is designed to accelerate this process.
+The **Contextual Content Creator** is designed to accelerate this process.
 It acts as an intelligent assistant, leveraging Google's Gemini models to:

 1.  **Ingest and Understand:** Process text from provided URLs and documents (PDF/DOCX).
 2.  **Structure Ideas:** Generate a detailed, hierarchical outline based on your topic and the ingested context.
 3.  **Collaborate and Refine:** Allow you to interactively edit and approve the generated outline.
 4.  **Draft the Narrative:** Write a full article draft that follows your refined structure, grounded in the source material.

-This tool aims to help you move faster from research to a polished first draft, ready for your essential human review and enhancement.
+This agent aims to help you move faster from research to a polished first draft, ready for your essential human review and enhancement.

 ## Core Capabilities ✨